- Extension Nodes let you:

 - Integrate with third-party APIs.

-- Execute custom logic for lightweight operations.
+- Run custom logic for lightweight operations.

-- Create convenience Nodes using various NPM modules.
+- Build convenience nodes using NPM modules.

 Limitations